msang/hateval/SemEval2019-Task5/datasets/trial/README.md

 * *trial_en.tsv*: it includes English tweets about hate speech against women and immigrants
 * *trial_es.tsv*: it includes Spanish tweets about hate speech against women and immigrants

-Trial data serve the purpose of showing how the official training data will look like, and allowing participants to try out uploading a submission on CodaLab.
+Trial data serve the purpose of showing how the official training data will look like, and allowing participants to try out uploading a submission to CodaLab.

 ### File format ###
 The data have been encoded with the same format, independently of the task and language.
 Such format consists of a tab-separated file with one line per tweet containing the following fields: